sangyh/sangyh/content/posts/productivity/deployment-guide.md

 2. Commit to repo

 ## Domain DNS
-Create a DNS record pointing to your server’s IP address.
+Create a DNS record pointing to your server's IP address.
 Open Namecheap domain > DNS settings > Create A record pointing to server IP address.